indrekots/indrekots.github.io/_posts/articles/2017-09-17-how-to-write-a-good-commit-message.md

 Project's commit history is a valuable artifact, so let's treat it as we treat our code.

 If you're interested in Git, how to use it and its internals, then I suggest you to read [Pro Git](https://amzn.to/2Wo5een).
+And finally, keep in mind to [write every commit message like the next person who reads it is an axe-wielding maniac who knows where you live](https://www.troyhunt.com/10-commandments-of-good-source-control/ "The 10 commandments of good source control management").